douugdev/codele/README.md

 ### Tech

-Codele is built in Python, Django, HTML and CSS currently.
+Codele is built in Django, HTML and CSS currently.
 Its code is open source with a [public repository][myrepo] on GitHub.

 ### Development